Books, Podcasts, Movies, Music, and Products to Make Life Better in 2025

 Research shows that just planning a trip makes us happier.
 Even just a long weekend away can reduce stress.
 Sarasota is only a 2-hour flight from Nashville and much of the southeast.
 I flew Allegiant as I’ve done in the past and been very pleased.
 Last fall Allegiant added 8 new cities with flights to Sarasota/Bradenton International Airport.
 Other departures include Asheville, NC; Fairfax, VA; Louisville, KY; and Knoxville, TN.

-Below is my 3-day itinerary of starting 2021 in Sarasota County.
+Below is my 3-day itinerary.
 Please check out highlights in the video below.

 Day One